d-tomerini/aiida-quantumespresso/docs/source/user_guide/calculation_plugins/pw.rst

   The file is copied in the pseudo subfolder, without changing its name, and without any check, so it is your responsibility to select the correct file that you want to use.
+* **hubbard file**, class  :py:class:`SinglefileData <aiida.orm.nodes.data.singlefile.SinglefileData>` (optional)
+  The file containing the Hubbard parameters, if they have to be read from a file.
+It requires the *aiida-quantumespresso-hp* plugin.

 Outputs
 -------

 There are several output nodes that can be created by the plugin, according to the calculation details.
-All output nodes can be accessed with the ``calculation.out`` method.
+All output nodes can be accessed with the ``calculation.outputs`` namespace.

 * output_parameters :py:class:`Dict <aiida.orm.nodes.data.dict.Dict>`
   Contains the scalar properties.
-Example: energy (in eV), total_force (modulus of the sum of forces in eV/Angstrom), warnings (possible error messages generated in the run). ``calculation.outputs.output_parameters`` can also be accessed by the ``calculation.res`` shortcut.
+Example: energy (in eV), energy_units (eV), warnings (possible error messages generated in the run).
+  ``calculation.outputs.output_parameters`` can also be accessed by the ``calculation.res`` shortcut.
 * output_array :py:class:`ArrayData <aiida.orm.nodes.data.array.ArrayData>`
   Produced in case of calculations which do not change the structure, otherwise,